 Through the advocacy efforts of Energy Efficiency for All (EEFA), certain utilities are expanding or improving the efficiency options available to multifamily affordable housing providers.
-This set of program descriptions provide practical information on how you as a multifamily owner, manager, or resident can participate in utility- or state-funded efficiency programs that support capital improvements and improve building performance at your property.
+This set of program descriptions provide practical information on how you as a multifamily owner, manager, or resident can participate in utility- or state-funded efficiency programs that support capital improvements and enhance building performance at your property.

-EmPOWER-ing Maryland Case Study - By adopting best practices in program design, Maryland’s Multifamily Energy Efficiency and Housing Affordability - EmPOWER Program made an impact on Homes for America and its residents.
+- EmPOWER-ing Maryland Case Study - By adopting best practices in utility program design, Maryland’s Multifamily Energy Efficiency and Housing Affordability - EmPOWER Program made an impact on Homes for America and its residents.
 Learn about the program design features underlying this popular and effective program.

-Leveraging Utility Programs Case Study - Learn how Mercy Housing leveraged utility programs and a pay-from-savings financing model to achieve deep levels of retrofits and greater utility savings for its multifamily affordable housing properties in California.
+- Leveraging Utility Programs Case Study - Learn how Mercy Housing leveraged utility programs and a pay-from-savings financing model to achieve deep levels of retrofits and greater utility savings for its multifamily affordable housing properties in California.